The Australian Maritime Safety Authority (AMSA) has directed cruise ships to use, when at berth in Sydney Harbour

 - approved air pollution control equipment that reduces emissions to an equivalent level to using low sulfur fuel

-Find out more about the direction requiring cruise ships accommodating with more than 100 passengers and at berth in Sydney Harbour to use low sulfur fuel (direction 2016/21).
+Find out more about the direction requiring cruise ships accommodating more than 100 passengers and at berth in Sydney Harbour to use low sulfur fuel (Marine Notice 2018/06).

 Previous regulatory and voluntary requirements for cruise ships in NSW